 On 1 September 1997, the InterAction Council published a draft proposal, the Universal Declaration of Human Responsibilities.

-The InterAction Council (IAC) is an independent non-profit organization of 30 former heads of state and prime ministers who collectively develop recommendations and practical solutions for the political, economic, and social problems confronting humanity.
+The InterAction Council (IAC) is an independent, non-profit organization comprising 30 former heads of state and prime ministers who collectively develop recommendations and practical solutions for the political, economic, and social challenges facing humanity.

-The proposal did not progress further for several reasons, summarised in this report by the IAC Summary Report of the Steering Committee Meeting on the Dissemination of the Universal Declaration of Human Responsibilities.
+The proposal did not progress further for several reasons, as summarized in this report by the IAC: Summary Report of the Steering Committee Meeting on the Dissemination of the Universal Declaration of Human Responsibilities.

 Global Ethic